Lovrom8/RSMods/DLL/Framework/docs/settings-schema.md

-# Settings schema (plan)
+# Settings schema

-> **Status: planned, not built.** This is the design for the last decoupling surface — mod-owned
+> **Status: built and active on the DLL side.** All 32 mods are migrated to declarative `Settings()`
-> configuration.
-Every other seam (lifecycle, activation, commands, HUD, menu, draw) already lets a
+> schemas; INI loading in `Settings.cpp` is data-driven; unit tests verify schema aggregation and JSON
-> contributor add a mod in one `.cpp`; settings are the one thing still spread across core files it
+> dumping; and `mods.manifest.json` is exported.
+The remaining step is rendering the manifest on the
-> doesn't own.
-Build it during the Avalonia GUI migration, not after.
+> Avalonia GUI side.

 ## The problem